chrisnajman/react-redux-reselect-demo/README.md

 # React/Redux/Reselect Demo

-Very simple demo to clarify and demonstrate the function of each file (store.js, root-reducer.js, etc, etc.) and to give an example of using a selector with `reselect`
+Very simple demo to clarify and demonstrate the function of each file (store.js, root-reducer.js, etc, etc.) , using selectors with `reselect`, and simplifying the selectors with `createStructuredSelector`.

 ## Setup
 `git clone git@github.com:chrisnajman/react-redux-demo.git`